/**

 */ inline UpdateHealthCheckRequest& WithIPAddress(const char* value) { SetIPAddress(value); return *this;} /** *The port on the endpoint that you want Amazon Route 53 to perform health * checks on.

-Don't specify a value for Port
+Don't specify a value for Port when you

-* specify a value for Type
+* specify a value for Type of CLOUDWATCH_METRIC or

-* CALCULATED
+* CALCULATED.

 The port on the endpoint that you want Amazon Route 53 to perform health * checks on.

-Don't specify a value for Port
+Don't specify a value for Port when you

-* specify a value for Type
+* specify a value for Type of CLOUDWATCH_METRIC or

-* CALCULATED
+* CALCULATED.

 The port on the endpoint that you want Amazon Route 53 to perform health * checks on.

-Don't specify a value for Port
+Don't specify a value for Port when you

-* specify a value for Type
+* specify a value for Type of CLOUDWATCH_METRIC or

-* CALCULATED
+* CALCULATED.

 The port on the endpoint that you want Amazon Route 53 to perform health * checks on.

-Don't specify a value for Port
+Don't specify a value for Port when you

-* specify a value for Type
+* specify a value for Type of CLOUDWATCH_METRIC or

-* CALCULATED
+* CALCULATED.

 The path that you want Amazon Route 53 to request when performing health